davidycliao/ecprgc22-abstruct/README.md

-## Visualization Keyword Extracted from Abstructs of 2022 ECPR General Conference
+## Visualization Keyword Extraction on Abstructs of 2022 ECPR General Conference

 The keyword extraction method is one approach to understanding linguistic patterns and getting more insight from the text.